Quick Take

 What Eats Banana Eels?

-While the banana eel already hunts fish that are smaller than itself, it is part of the diet of many larger fishes.
+While the banana eel already hunts fish that are smaller than itself, it is part of the diet of many larger fish.
 No specific animal dines on banana eels exclusively, but any carnivorous fish that is bigger than the banana eel will go after this fish for dinner.

 What Does a Banana Eel Eat?